 Strangers walking together

 By itself, each story has a right on the bookshelf.
-In the Romance section, you can slip Billimoria and his two women (three if you count his car, Zelda), and the class and gender roles that each embody and reject.
-It is twice as insightful if you have lived in Mumbai long-enough.
+In the Romance section, you can slip Billimoria and his two women (three if you count his car, Zelda), and the class and gender roles that each embodies and reject.
+It is twice as insightful if you have lived in Mumbai long enough.
 The town versus suburbs battle plays out delightfully as Farhad’s confident, Billimoric, sometimes delusional self meets a valid opponent in Hemlata.
 His “superior-grade Billimorism” realises it is not so superior after all.
-His character lives in a bubble, and both Zahra and Hemlata break it, so that by the end, he learns to take a step back and look at himself in new light, giving Bombay the same chance.
+His character lives in a bubble, and both Zahra and Hemlata break it so that by the end, he learns to take a step back and look at himself in a new light, giving Bombay the same chance.

 Farhad’s Cloud Theory, in comparison, comes across as a simplistic understanding of a larger, more ancient truth of the Cloud people.

 The writing is delightful, full of wordplay and individual voices, even though they are not always consistent.
 For when Rabi says that Bhagaban uses words like cunt very frequently, whereas it actually appears in Bhai’s speech just once – right after Rabi makes that comment as if to prove the point.

 It’s a dialogue-dependent narrative style, and even Choudhury doesn’t get all the urban lingo right.
 For when Zahra tells Farhad, “I saw your birthday on your profile page on Facebook.”
 Who talks like that?